php-fig/fig-standards/proposed/phpdoc.md

 /**
  * @internal
  *
- * @return integer Indicates the number of items.
+ * @return int Indicates the number of items.
  */
 function count()
 {